qweliant/qweliant/README.md

-### :seedling: Growing every day! :seedling:
+### :seedling: We grow every day :seedling:

-At this point technology has the potential to level barriers of access to information and provide transparency for complex collaboration that can shift our zero-sum thinknig to one of collective stewardship.
+Technology has the potential to level barriers of access to information and provide transparency for complex collaboration that can shift our zero-sum thinknig to one of collective stewardship.
 At least, I mean, on average...GROW THE MEAN

 I do be working tho :eyes: